Cockle bread: The "moulding" of cocklebread

 And this is the way to mould cockle-bread.

-Aubrey compares this, writing "I did imagine nothing to have been in this but mere wantonness of youth ... but I find in Buchardus's book Methodus Confitendi ... one of the articles of interrogating a young woman is, if she did ever subjugere panem clunibus, and then bake it, and give it to the one she loved to eat".
+Aubrey compares this, writing "I did imagine nothing to have been in this but mere wantonness of youth ... but I find in Burchardus, in his book Methodus Confitendi... one of the articles of interrogating a young woman is, if she did ever subigere panem clunibus, and then bake it, and give it to the one she loved to eate".
 From this he decides "I find it to be a relic of natural magic, an unlawful philtrum" (i.e. aphrodisiac or love charm).

 Writing in A Dictionary of Sexual Language and Imagery in Shakespearean and Stuart Literature, Gordon Williams sees Aubrey's "wanton sport" in a 1641 mention of moulding cocklebread, a "sexual sense" in a prayer mentioning the practice from 1683, and considers it "transparent" in the 1683 Fifteen Real Conforts Of Matrimony which "tells how 'Mrs. Betty has been Moulding of Cockle-bread, and her mother discovers it'; the consequence is a 'By-blow in her belly'".